-Prepaid debit cards have skyrocketed in popularity in the past few years, thanks in large part to the economy, tighter approval/lending policies for credit cards and the fact that people hate paying fees for a checking account (which is typical if you don’t keep a certain dollar amount of money in your account at all times).
-Before you complete and submit a Walmart Money Card application, there are some important things you need to consider.
+The popularity of prepaid debit cards has really taken off in the past few years due in large part to the economy, tighter credit policies for credit cards and the fact that people don’t like paying fees for a checking account (which is typical if you don’t keep a certain dollar amount of money in your account at all times).
+Before you complete and submit a Walmart Money Card application there are some important things you need to consider.

 How does it work?

 - By cash or check (at Walmart only)